-Scholarships, Financial Aid and Ways to Reduce College Costs Index I. Waivers for College Applications and Testing Fees II.
+Scholarships, Financial Aid and Ways to Reduce College Costs Index (Click on Blue to Navigate) I. Waivers for College Applications and Testing Fees II.
 Application for Federal Student Aid ( FAFSA ) III.
 Types of Financial Aid IV.
 Financial Aid Programs Specifically for Oklahoma Students V. Improve Your Scholarship Hunt With Alternative Search Engines VI.
 Community Foundation Scholarships VII.
 How Scholarships are Paid VIII.
 Other Ways to Help Pay for College or Reduce Costs IX.
 Childcare in College X. Preparing a College Budget I. Fee Waivers for College Applications and Testing Colleges charge a fee to submit an admissions application and there are fees associated with taking the ACT and SAT academic tests that most colleges require.
 But these fees can be waived based on your family’s income.
 As a rule of thumb, if you qualify for free or reduced lunches, you will qualify for these fee waivers.
-You can apply for fee...
+You can apply...

-YPNG College Admissions Preparation Program For Freshman and Sophomores Preparation + Intelligent Effort + Persistance = Success Index I. Deciding on a Career that is Right for You II.
+YPNG College Admissions Preparation Program Preparation + Intelligent Effort + Persistance = Success Index (Click on Blue or Scroll to Navigate) I. Deciding on a Career that is Right for You II.
 Your College Application 1.
 Essay 2.
 High School Resume and College Interviews 3.
 Letters of Recommendation III.
 ACT and SAT Test Scores 1.
-ACT/SAT prep resources that are completely "free".
+ACT/SAT prep resources that are completely “free”.
 IV.
 Other Things to Know 1.
 Student Services 2.
 Map Out Your Classes for Each Year V. Know the Requirements for an Entry Level Job 1.
 Develop Leadership Skill in High School 2.
 Strong Communication Skills 3.
 Demonstrate Teamwork I. Deciding on a Career that is Right for You Before you take any general career tests, do a thorough self- evaluation of your personal strengths and weaknesses.
 You intuitively know the subjects in school that you like and where you excel.
 But also look at your other abilities.
-For example, the YPNG Blog...
+For example, the YPNG Blog page...

 Securing Oklahoma’s Economic Future By Bill Langdon The declining level of investment in our kid’s education and healthcare is having economic consequences for Oklahoma and threatening the economic future of our state.
 We no longer have a competitive, well trained and healthy workforce and are not attracting enough well paying jobs that can reverse the declining standard of living faced by the families in our state.
 Here are the statistics employers see when they consider locating in Oklahoma.
 We rank 32nd in the percentage of people in our state over 25 that have a high school education but only 42nd in terms of those who have a college degree or 30.8% compared with 34% for the nation as a whole.
 In addition, Oklahoma now ranks 47th in terms of the educational quality of its public schools as of 2017 and 46th in terms of overall medical health.
 These are...